chesslablab/website/docs/ssl-certificate-setup.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-The command above generated two files, `fullchain.pem` and `privkey.pem`, that then were installed in the repos mentioned above:
+The certbot command generated two files, `fullchain.pem` and `privkey.pem`, that then were installed in each of the repos listed above:

 - chesslablab/website
 - chesslablab/chess-api